hoelzer-lab/rnaflow/README.md

 ... performs
 - a differential gene expression analysis with sub-sampled human read data,
 - comparing two conditions,
 - with a local execution (uses max.
-4 cores and 8GB) and
+4 cores in total and 8GB) and
 - `conda` dependency management.

 ### Call help